Tooluloope/Machine-Learning-Engineer-Capstone-Project-Udacity/README.md

 ### Acquiring the data

-Download the data from https://www.kaggle.com/c/12500/download-all, unzip and place it in  ```/input``` folder.
+Download the data from https://www.kaggle.com/c/12500/download-all, unzip Although, you might need to skip some cells in my iPython Notebook.
+I save my embeddings as pickel to enable me utilize my ram efficiently.
+Also, Instead of always downloading my dataset, I save the in my drive with can be easily mounted in my working environment.

 ### Python package requirements